dli85/ImageProcessingProgram/README.md

    to update the GUI and also methods to get information from the GUI.
    2. This interface is implemented in the ImageProcessingGraphicalView class.
-This class extends the JFrame class and is able to set up the GUI and display the necessary components like the image and the corresponding histogram.
-Given that they are complex components, the histogram and image display are separated into their own unique classes.
+This class extends the JFrame class and is able to set up the GUI and display the necessary components like the image and the corresponding histogram and the buttons.
+   3. The more complex components like the histogram and image display are separated into their own unique classes (HistogramPanel and ImagePanel respectively).
+These classes extend the JPanel class and contain methods and code needed to initialize, update, and display their respective components.

 ### MVC Design
 This application follows the Model-View-Controller (MVC) design pattern.
 For clarification, images